Slide Mountain (Ulster County, New York): East Branch of the Neversink

-A long route that very ambitious hikers have used, especially on multi-day trips with attempts on the range of trailless peaks to Slide's southeast, follows the east branch of the Neversink up to the ridge connecting Slide and Cornell.
+A long route following the east branch of the Neversink up to the ridge connecting Slide and Cornell.
+Often taken on multi-day trips, with attempts on the range of trail-less peaks to Slide's southeast.

 Starting from the Denning trailhead, the P-EB Trail is followed 1.1 mi to its junction with the blue-blazed Peekamoose-Table Trail, which drops down to the east 0.35 mi into the river valley near the flood plain at the Deer Shanty Brook confluence and its many channels, some of them difficult to cross at high water.
 After one of the last, alert eyes can find the beginning of the "Fisherman's Path," an unofficial trail following the East Branch far upstream into the wildest country in the Catskills.

 It takes some skill to follow this trail, as red paint blazes that sometimes appear are often painted out by DEC forest rangers (there are, however, some official campsites along its length) and while it is sometimes wide and obvious it is not always, and switches sides of the river several times.

 Further upstream, as it passes the usual points of departure for Lone, Rocky, Balsam Cap and Friday mountains, the path gets increasingly disused and harder to follow.
 The challenge in hiking Slide this way is not so much the mountain itself as the routefinding when it begins to climb to the col.